aidswidjaja/osu-mac/docs/welcome/import.rst

 .. note::

-    Yes, my beatmap folder is very empty (but yours won't be!
+    Yep, my beatmap folder is very empty (but yours won't be!
 Unless it is, of course..)

 5. If you don't have osu! open already, open it now.
 Then in-game, press ``F5``